You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 (Price) Inflation.
 A general increase in the price of goods and services.
 The Retail Prices Index (RPI) is the primary measure of inflation in the UK and will show as a positive figure during times of inflation.

 Lifetime allowance (LTA).
 An upper limit placed on individuals’ maximum retirement benefits by HM Revenue & Customs (HMRC).
 Benefits that exceed the allowance will incur a tax charge.
-The Lifetime Allowance for the tax year 2013/2014 is £1.5 million.
-This will reduce to £1.25 million for the 2014/2015 tax year.
+The Lifetime Allowance for the tax year 2014/2015 is £1.25 million.

 Money Advice Service.
 Is responsible for helping consumers understand financial services in the UK.